Women in Technology

 Please contact us if you are interested in funding women in technology!

 Student Club: Pace Women in Tech

 Pace Women in Tech is a student-run organization that meets every two weeks on the New York City campus.
-Stay up to date with upcoming meetings, network, and learn about jobs and opportunities by joining the Pace Women in Tech Facebook group.
+Stay up to date with upcoming meetings, network, and learn about jobs and opportunities by joining the Pace Women in Tech Facebook group, and checkout their Instagram for more activity.
 The club frequently invites guest speakers to share their experience as women in the STEM industry.
 Members also have plenty to learn and share with one another too - through their stories, lessons learned, and advice, students discover a support network, as well as a professional network, that can last through their career following graduation.

 Student Club: Women in Cybersecurity Chapter

 Women in Cybersecurity (WiCyS) WiCyS is the only non-profit membership organization with national reach that is dedicated to bringing together women in cybersecurity from academia, research, and industry to share knowledge, experience, networking, and mentoring.
 Right now only 11% of cybersecurity positions are held by women, and WiCyS’ goal is to make the percentage much bigger.
 This club meets at the Pleasantville campus.